 If a student does not pass the exam at the end of the course, they may resit the unsuccessful parts during the upcoming offering of an exam.

 If a student would like to re-take the course that they have previously taken at Dallas Wine Center, they can do so at half price of the cost ($675) if they have already passed the exam.
-If a student who has not passed parts of the exam would like to re-take the course, the exam fees will be additional the the re-take cost.
+If a student who has not passed parts of the exam would like to re-take the course, the exam fees will be in addition to the re-take cost.

-You can pay and register for this course by pressing the button below and paying the course fee of $1,350.
-Your payment is fully refundable until Friday, August 31, 2018.
-No refunds will be issued for cancellation notices after this date.
+You can pay and register for this course by filling out the form below and paying the course fee of $1,350 plus $20 shipping.
+Please make sure to read the refund policy within the registration form below.
 If you’d like to pay with an alternative method, please send an email to: email@example.com.

 Fees and requirements for Level 3 Exam re-take on a date where an exam is already scheduled